lestrrat-go/fluent-client/README.md

 #### Pros

-I'm biased (duh):
+Does come up in the benchmark with lowest allocations/op

-1. "proper" `Shutdown` method to flush buffers at the end
+Proper `Shutdown` method to flush buffers at the end.

-2. Tried very hard to avoid any race conditions
+Tried very hard to avoid any race conditions.

 #### Cons

+I'm biased (duh).

 Very, very new and untested on the field.